arnhazra/lenstack/README.md

 A lightweight analytics provider for web applications.
 It empowers you to make informed analysis and better decisions.

 ### What is the cost of using this platform ?
 Typically, utilizing this platform incurs no cost.
-There are several paid plans to choose from.
-Upon successfully creating an account on the application, an Ethereum wallet will be promptly allocated to you.
-This wallet serves as a designated repository for your funds, allowing you to conveniently deposit the desired amount to cover the charges and enable seamless utilization of the platform"s services.
+We have implemented a test stripe payment gateway to have a more realistic SaaS experience.
+But as it is test so you can use test card number and use it for free.

 ### Tech Stack
 * Nest as a framework on top of Node JS for API